|1996_DC_CJones_961001||6||Barnes & Noble -- Chuck Jones|

 Authors here: Phyllis George, George Will, Kenneth Starr, Dick Morris, Jeff Shaara, David Roosevelt, C. Brian Kelly, Lisa Beamer, Carlo D'Este, Chris Matthews, Tom Shales, Robert Guillaume,...

-Bob suffered some life-threatening physical conditions and decided that he'd rather retire that find himself dying doing STAT-USA-related work.
+Bob Wendling suffered some life-threatening physical conditions and decided that he'd rather retire than find himself dying doing STAT-USA-related work.
+He went off and did a lot of private consulting work.

 |1997_DC_Office||25||Office (STAT-USA) -- Various office shots|